What Is A Mobile Home Park

 3. Create the Legal Structure of Your Mobile Home Park

-4. Secure Your Startup Funding (if needed)
+4. Secure Startup Funding

-5. Register Your Mobile Home Park with The IRS
+5. Register Your Mobile Home Park with the IRS

-6. You Need a Business Bank Account
+6. Open a Business Bank Account

 7. Get a Business Credit Card and Business Cards

-8. Secure the Required Business Permits and Licenses
+8. Secure the Required Permits and Licenses

 9. Get Business Insurance for Your Mobile Home Park

-- Workers’ compensation insurance – covers you and your employee’s accidents.
+- Workers’ compensation insurance

-10. Buy or Lease Mobile Home Park Tools and Equipment
+10. Buy or Lease Park Equipment

-- Lawnmower or tractor for mowing and landscaping
+- Lawnmower or tractor

-- Pressure washer for exterior cleanup
+- Pressure washer

 11. Develop Your Marketing Materials